Bayesian Solution Uncertainty Quantification for Differential Equations: Updating prior beliefs for fixed but unknown ODE solution

 \subsubsection{Second update}

-The derivative of the exact solution is unknown beyond the boundary.
-We therefore introduce the random variable $\mbox{f}_2$, representing a model interrogation at the subsequent time step $s_2>s_1$.
-Its realization is obtained by firstly drawing a realization from the marginal predictive distribution over the state in $\mu^1$ at time $s_2$,
+The derivative of the exact solution is unknown beyond $s_1=0$.
+We therefore introduce the random variable $\mbox{f}_2$, representing a model interrogation at the subsequent time step, $s_2>0$.
+A realization of $\mbox{f}_2$ is obtained by drawing a sample $u^1(s_2)$ at time $s_2$ from the marginal predictive distribution of (\ref {eqn:jointprior_step1}),